The Best Tea for Anxiety – This is Powerful

 For those who experience severe anxiety, though, the idea of asking “what’s the best tea for anxiety” might feel like curing a migraine with baby aspirin.
 Not going to cut it.

 I’ve tried chamomile tea for anxiety, but in all honesty, it doesn’t work.
-On normal days when my anxiety level is low, chamomile does actually work to the extent that it makes me sleepy.
-But, during times when my anxiety feels more intense, it doesn’t do sh*t.
+On normal days when the anxiety level is low, chamomile does work to the extent that it makes me sleepy.
+But, during times when anxiety feels more intense, it doesn’t do shit.

-I had never tried valerian before, but I wanted a tea for anxiety and sleep, and it seemed like the best option.
+I never tried valerian before, but I wanted a tea for chilling out, and it seemed like the best option.
 Later that night, I made a big cup of tea and let it steep for over ten minutes.
 Within five minutes, I felt a strong sense of calm and relaxation.
 My mind quieted, my stress level dropped, and I felt totally sedated.
 I felt myself sinking into the couch.
 “What the hell is in this tea?
 How is this legal?”
-I was not actually convinced that a tea could really do anything.
+I was not convinced that tea could have such an effect.

 I went to bed that night and fell asleep almost instantly.
-I generally don’t have problems falling asleep, but this knocked me out.
+I generally don’t have problems falling asleep, but this knocked me out fast.
 The next morning, I woke up feeling almost hungover, and it was undoubtedly from the tea.

 I looked up side-effects and unfortunately, this was a common side-effect.
 So I stopped drinking the valerian tea for about two weeks, and then I gave it another shot.
 I made a pot before bed and within minutes, I felt that familiar wave of peace and calm wash over me.
 All felt blissfully well in the world.